zgulde/cods/README.md

 To see all the available subcommands, run the `server` command without any arguments.

+In general, any password prompts will be for your server admin password (i.e. your sudo password), unless you are running the `db` subcommand, in which case you will need to enter the database administrator password.

 ### General Server Commands

 - `login`: log in to the server